Abideen-program/Quiz/README.md

 # Quiz
-This is just to practice my knowledge in getting value from selected radio button
+This is just to practice my knowledge in getting value from selected radio button.

+it is made up of five questions, in which the total score from the quiz will be given in percentages.